thinh105/thinh105/README.md

 > **Notice:**

-**It will take a while ( around 10-15s) to wait and fetch data when you visit my Tourino website the first time.**
+**It will take a while ( around 10-15s) to wait and fetch data when you visit my website the first time.**

 Because I run the Tourino's backend under the free package on Heroku, my API server will sleep after 30m of inactivity.